adwolfe/iMAT-WPS/README.md

 # iMAT-WPS
-The iMAT-WPS algorithm that integrates gene expression, WPS responsiveness and similarity to predict systems-level flux wiring.
+The iMAT-WPS algorithm that integrates gene expression, WPS responsiveness and WPS perturbation-perturbation similarity to predict systems-level flux wiring.

 ## Introduction
-iMAT-WPS is a data integration algorithm that comprehensively integrate the entire metabolic gene WPS dataset with _C. elegans_ metabolic network model to predict systems-level flux distribution in the wild-type (unperturbed) animal. iMAT-WPS is adapted from our previous **iMAT++** algorithm in [MERGE](https://github.com/WalhoutLab/MERGE) package with substantial extension to enable critical integrations of WPS responsiveness and perturbation-perturbation simularity.
-This enables a triple integration of three characteristics of each metabolic gene: how much it expresses (gene expression levels), whether it has an transcriptional response when perturbed (WPS responsiveness) and whether its transcriptional responses are similar to that of any other genes (WPS perturbation-perturbation similarity).
+iMAT-WPS is a data integration algorithm that comprehensively integrate the entire metabolic gene WPS dataset with _C. elegans_ metabolic network model to predict systems-level flux distribution in the wild-type (unperturbed) animal. iMAT-WPS is adapted from our previous **iMAT++** algorithm in [MERGE](https://github.com/WalhoutLab/MERGE) package with substantial extension to enable integrations of WPS responsiveness and perturbation-perturbation simularity.
+This produces a triple integration of three information about each metabolic gene: how much it expresses (gene expression levels), whether it has an transcriptional response when perturbed (WPS responsiveness) and whether its transcriptional response is similar to that of any other genes (WPS perturbation-perturbation similarity).
 The integration of the latter two is based on two fundamental hypotheses as illutrated in the following figure:

 <img src="figures/hypothesis_cartoon.png" width="1000"/>

-We first performed proof-of-concept of these two novel hypotheses by case studies and then developed iMAT-WPS algorithm to systematically use these hypotheses to integrate WPS data with metabolic network model for flux prediction.
+In our study, we first experimentally estabolished proof-of-concept of these two novel hypotheses by case studies and isotope tracing.
+Then we developed iMAT-WPS algorithm to systematically use these hypotheses to integrate WPS data with metabolic network model for flux prediction.
 The iMAT-WPS algorithm can be summarized in the figure below:

 <img src="figures/algorithm_cartoon.png" width="1000"/>